dkopec/ferret-rescue/README.md

+# Ferret Rescue

+A 2D pixel art pet sim educational fan game meant to be a opensource learning project for myself.

+It simulates finding and rescuing ferrets that have all sorts of medical conditions and is meant to highlight the difficulty and

-# Godot Project Directory Layout Best Practices
+## Godot Project Directory Layout Best Practices

 Creating a well-organized directory layout for your Godot projects can significantly improve readability, maintenance, and collaboration.
 Although specific needs may vary based on the project, here are some best practices for organizing a Godot project directory:

-## Root Directory Structure:
+### Root Directory Structure:
 - **assets/**: Contains all project assets like images, sounds, models, etc.
 - **scripts/**: Holds all your GDScript or other scripting language files.
 - **scenes/**: Houses all scene files (.tscn) that make up your game or application.
 - **addons/**: If you use any custom add-ons or modules, keep them here.
 - **export/**: Output directory for exported builds.

-## Assets Folder:
+### Assets Folder:
 - **images/**
 - **audio/**
 - **fonts/**